campbellcole/gourcers/README.md

 # gourcers

 A tool for running `gource` on many repos at the same time.
-Given a GitHub token and a special ignore file (see [Ignore yntax](#ignore-syntax)), this tool will clone and gource each repo individually, in parallel, and then merge the gource logs together and then execute gource on the log.
+Given a GitHub token and a special ignore file (see [Ignore syntax](#ignore-syntax)), this tool will clone and gource each repo individually, in parallel, and then merge the gource logs together and then execute gource on the log.

 ## Compatibility